csc-training/advancedOpenMP/docs/t-02-task-loops-groups-reductions.md

 - OpenMP provides features to have codes  both efficient and clear.
 - **taskloop** construct simplifies task creation and helps avoid too fine task granularity.
-- **taskgroup** construct provides a way to coordinate specific groups of tasks
+- **taskgroup** construct provides a way to coordinate specific groups of tasks and their descendents.
 - Reductions have been extended to include both only *explicit* or *implicit* tasks or both.